collective-soundworks/soundworks/README.md

 );
 ```

 To run a sequence of modules in serial, we use `client.serial(module1, module2, ...)`.
 A module would `.start()` only after the previous one is `.done()`.
 On the other hand, if some modules need to be run in parallel, we use `client.parallel(module1, module2, ...)`.
 The parallel process triggers a global `.done()` method when all of its modules are `.done()`.
 For more information about the `serial` and `parallel` module processes, see the [`client` object modules logic](#modules-logic) in the API section.

 Some of these modules need an interaction with the server (for instance, the `sync` process requires a dialog between the server and the client to synchronize the clocks).
-Thus, we activate all the modules that each `player` will need to talk to thanks to the `server.map()` method: on the server side, we would write the following code.
+Thus, on the server side, we would write the following code that 1) instantiates the server side modules, and 2) maps them to the `'/player'` namespace.

 ```javascript
 /* Server side */